-- 4. Possible Priority Points (8 Priority Points Possible) - Applicants may be eligible for possible Priority Points.
+- 4. Possible Priority Points (14 Priority Points Possible) §4204(i)(1)(B) Applicants may be eligible for possible Priority Points.
 The methods for determining and verifying potential priority points for the 21st CCLC application are spelled out in the guidance below: - a.
+Under the Elementary and Secondary Education Act (reauthorized as Every Student Succeeds Act), §4204(i)(1)(A), Arizona gives priority to applications that propose to target students (and their families), who primarily attend schools that a) are identified for comprehensive or targeted support and improvement, and b) enroll students who may be at risk for academic failure, dropping out of school, and/or involvement in criminal or delinquent activities.
 A 21st CCLC program that serves students attending a school with a Federal accountability label of, "Comprehensive Support & Improvement" School or "Targeted Support & Improvement" School will earn 2 additional priority points.
 No other labels will qualify for these 2 additional priority points.
-Select the current label that applies to the school.